ETHZ-RobotX/RoboticsSummerSchool/docs/simulation/tasks/visualisation.md

     roslaunch smb_gazebo sim.launch launch_gazebo_gui:=true
     ```

-    The joystick mode might not work properly if you are using the **RSS Workspace** or **SMB Docker** image on Windows and MacOS environments.
+    The joystick mode might not work properly if you are using the **SMB ROS2 Workspace** or **SMB Docker** image on Windows and MacOS environments.
     {: .warning }